oktadev/okta-angular-pwa-example/README.md

 # Angular 7 PWA Example

-This example shows how to build a search app with Angular 7, Angular CLI, and Angular Material.
+This example shows how to build a search app with Angular, Angular CLI, and Angular Material.

 Please read [Build Your First PWA with Angular](https://developer.okta.com/blog/2019/01/30/first-angular-pwa) to see how this app was created.